Benchmade Barrage 580 Review

 Blade and Edge Integrity

 Benchmade makes excellent blades.
 Of the mass producers, their blades are among the most highly regarded.
 We have years of experience with the 154 CM steel they use.
-The blade of the Editors' Choice Benchmade Mini Barrage is a down-sized version of that on this full-size Barrage.
-By the numbers, the Benchmade Griptilian has the same blade material as well.
-The Benchmade North Fork uses theoretically better "CPM-S30V" steel, though none of our testers could tell the difference between it and the 154 CM steel.
+The blade of the Editors' Choice is a down-sized version of that on this full-size Barrage.

 We all dig the full-size, rounded handle of the Benchmade Barrage 580.
 Even users with relatively small hands found it to work well.
 Further, the Benchmade knives we test are among the only ones that are fully symmetrical.
 Open, close, lock, and pocket clip from either side.
-The SOG Flash II comes close to being perfectly symmetrical, except that the locking mechanism is only on one side.
-Similarly, the Spyderco Tenacious G-10 is nearly perfectly ambidextrous.
-The blade thumb hole works from either side, and the pocket clip can be moved to any of four different positions on the Spyderco.
-Only the Tenacious' liner blade lock is off center.
-It barely matters on these other knives, but we do find ourselves appreciating the fully symmetrical function of the Benchmade Barrage and other Benchmade knives we've tested.
+Some come close to being perfectly symmetrical, except that the locking mechanism is only on one side.
+We find ourselves appreciating the fully symmetrical function of the Benchmade Barrage and other Benchmade knives we've tested.

 Like with their blades, the overall construction of Benchmade knives is immaculate.
 All hinges are tight but smooth running.
 The locks work cleanly (direct comparisons of our well-used Editors' Choice winner and the newer, unqualified Benchmade 580 indicate that the blade lock mechanism likely breaks in to be even smoother) and smoothly.
 There is a bit of a learning curve with any knife that has a mechanism that locks the blade closed.
 Pretty much all assisted opening knives have a mechanism to lock the blade closed.
 The Benchmade Barrage is no exception.